SOLAS-TTRPG/SOLAS/README.md

 ### Divine Smite
 When you attack a creature, you can expend **Focus** points to do additional celestial damage (choose this type when you select this boon, this cannot be changed).
 You roll an additional dice of this type for each **Focus** point you spent.

-### Duelist
-Once per round when you are hit with a physical melee attack, you can spend some or all of your remaining stamina points to reduce the damage by that much.

-### Elemental Shift
-When you attack with a physical weapon, you can spend one **focus** to randomly change its damage type to an elemental one.
-This effect persists through combat, and you can spend another point to roll the type again.
-To do determine the damage type, roll a d6:

-1. No change, the damage type is the normal one for the weapon
-2. Poison
-3. Fire
-4. Cold
-5. Lightning
-6. Your choice of an elemental damage type

 ### Finesse
 If you are wearing light or no armor, you can use your dexterity instead of strength when rolling melee damage with a light or medium weapon.